tspeterkim/paged-attention-minimal/README.md

 ### Naive

-Generate responses for 4 requests using the naive method (allocating the full max sequence length of the KV cache for each request):
+Generate responses for 4 requests using the naive method (pre-allocating the full max sequence length of the KV cache for each request):
 ```bash
 python llama3-naive.py 4
 ```